88-degrees/Book-of-Changes/appendix01s2.md

 'The strong undivided line' in paragraph 3 is the fifth of the figure.

-Out of rest comes movement to go on for an indefinite time, and be succeeded by rest again;--as says paragraph 4.
+Out of rest comes movement to go on for an indefinite time, and be succeeded by rest again; -- as says paragraph 4.

 <a name="fn_178"></a>[258:LIV](#fr_178)

-1. Kwei Mei in this Appendix has the meaning simply of marriage, and for Mei we might substitute Nü ,'daughter' or 'young lady.'
+1. [**Guī mèi ䷵**](e5bd92e5a6b9guimei.md) in this Appendix has the meaning simply of marriage, and for Mei we might substitute Nü ,'daughter' or 'young lady.'
 This appears from the writer's going on to point out, as elsewhere, the analogy between the growth of things in nature from the interaction of heaven and earth and the increase of mankind through marriage.
 He does this with a delicate touch.
 There is no grossness in the original any more than there is in the translation.

 But how are we to reconcile this reference to the action of heaven and earth with the bad auspice of the Thwan?
-The Khang-hsî editors felt the pressure of this difficulty, and they adduce a similar inconsistency in the account of hexagram 44 in this treatise, adding, 'From this we may say that the interaction of the yin and yang cannot be dispensed with, but that we ought to be careful about it in the beginning in order to prevent mischief in the end.
+The Khang-hsî editors felt the pressure of this difficulty, and they adduce a similar inconsistency in the account of hexagram 44 **䷫** in this treatise, adding, 'From this we may say that the interaction of the `yīn` and `yáng` cannot be dispensed with, but that we ought to be careful about it in the beginning in order to prevent mischief in the end.
 This is the doctrine of the Yî.'
 This is very well, but it is no solution of the difficulty.
 The editors could not admit that the author of the Appendix did not understand or did not deal fairly with the Text; for that author, they thought, was Confucius.

 2. The same editors say that paragraph 2 implies both that the desire for the marriage originated with the lady, and that she was aware that the gentleman was older than herself.